-The Kent Trumbull Campus Emergency Response Team (ERT) consists of both administration and staff members with responsibilities involving the four phases of emergency management (Mitigation, Preparedness, Response and Recovery).
+The TAC Emergency Response Team (ERT) consists of both administration and staff members with responsibilities involving the four phases of emergency management (Mitigation, Preparedness, Response and Recovery).
 The ERT is a key factor in formulating and leading the campus response to an emergency.
-In the event of an emergency, ERT members assess the situation and follow the procedures outlined in the Kent Trumbull Campus Emergency Response Plan.
-Procedures are reviewed annually and a test that includes campus evacuation is conducted at least once a year by the ERT.
+In the event of an emergency, ERT members assess the situation and follow the procedures outlined in the TAC Emergency Response Plan.
+Procedures are reviewed annually and a test is conducted at least once a year with the ERT.